kellen-miller/not-leader-for-partition-example/README.md

 # NOT_LEADER_FOR_PARTITION Sample Code

-Code is a sample to reproduce the intermittent produce issues when using franz-go to produce to redpanda from within a WASM runtime.
+Code is a sample to reproduce the intermittent produce issues to producing to a cloud kafka server from within a WASM plugin.

 ## Reproduction Steps